How to write a convincing business plan?

 First, develop a basic profile of each of your current competitors.
 For example, if you plan to open an office supply store, you may have three competing stores in your market.

+Online retailers will also provide competition, but a thorough analysis of these companies will be less useful unless you also decide to sell office supplies online.
 To make the process easier, focus on analyzing the companies you will be directly competing with.
 If you are considering starting an accounting firm, you will be competing with other accounting firms in your area.

-Again, if you're running a clothing store, you're also competing with online retailers, but there's not much you can do about that type of competition other than work hard to differentiate yourself by other ways: great service, friendly sales people, convenient hours, really understanding your customers, etc.
+Again, if you run a clothing store, you're also competing with online retailers, but there's not much you can do about that type of competition other than work hard to differentiate yourself in other ways: great service, friendly salespeople, convenient hours, really understanding your customers, etc. Once you've identified your top competitors, answer these questions about each of them.
+And be objective.
+It's easy to identify your competitors' weaknesses, but less easy to recognize how they can outperform you:

-• What are their strengths ?
+- What are their strengths ?
 Price, service, convenience, and a large inventory are all areas where you might be vulnerable.

-• What are their weaknesses?
+- What are their weaknesses?
 Weaknesses are opportunities that you should plan to take advantage of.

-• What are their fundamental objectives?
+- What are their fundamental objectives?
 Are they looking to gain market share?
 Are they trying to capture premium customers?
 See your industry through their eyes.
 What are they trying to achieve?

-• What marketing strategies do they use?
+- What marketing strategies do they use?
 Look at their advertising, PR, etc.

-• How can you take market share away from their business?
+- How can you take market share away from their business?

-• How will they react when you enter the market?
+- How will they react when you enter the market?

 Identify potential competitors